OlUwAtOmI06/OlUwAtOmI06.github.io/week5.md

 11 - 12;30; We had a private session with Dr Anita Pandey where she told us that she would suggest a name change to our mentor

-1:30 - 5:00 We watched parking traing videos
+1:30 - 5:00 We watched parking training videos

 Tuesday